-These sub-models take into account the vessel type, size and the typical properties of those vessels.
-A simplified illustration of the model creation process (from patent application) is shown in Figure 1.
-Since the image creation, several improvements have been already implemented in order to improve the model accuracy.
+These sub-models take into account the vessel type, size, and typical properties of those vessels.
+A simplified illustration of the model creation process is shown in Figure 1.
+Since the image creation, several improvements have already been implemented to improve the model’s accuracy.

-Accuracy of the models have been verified by comparing simulated values based on the model and actual performance using either noon reports or performance data based on automation signals.
+The accuracy of the models have been verified by comparing simulated values based on the model and actual performance using either noon reports or performance data based on automation signals.
 This procedure has been carried out for hundreds of vessels from each vessel type.
-Initial model verification is done without any estimations on hull fouling, therefore the “error” includes the difference in prediction due to hull & propeller fouling, which in some cases can cause over 20% increase in fuel consumption.
+Initial model verification is done without any estimations on hull fouling.
+Therefore, the “error” includes the difference in prediction due to hull & propeller fouling, which in some cases can cause over 20% increase in fuel consumption.

 The first level validation results in mean average percentage error are as below.

-The error metrics are affected significantly by the vessels with poor technical performance and typically the error is much smaller.
-The level of accuracy is sufficient for finding the optimum route and for evaluating the relative cost difference of different route and speed alternatives.
-For the vessels with the accuracy in the lower level, the RPM estimation might not be adequate for being used as a guidance for voyage execution but the speed is.
-Also some offset in fuel consumption estimates can be expected in such cases but it does not affect the usefulness of the optimization result itself.
+The error metrics are affected significantly by the vessels with poor technical performance, and typically the error is much smaller.
+The level of accuracy is sufficient for finding the optimum route and evaluating the relative cost difference between different routes and speed alternatives.
+For the vessels with the accuracy in the lower level, the RPM estimation might not be adequate for being used as a guide for voyage execution, but the speed is.
+Also, some offset in fuel consumption estimates can be expected in such cases, but it does not affect the usefulness of the optimization result in itself.

 Model improvement with noon report data

-If any reported data is available, the error due to technical performance difference can be reduced significantly within a matter of few weeks.
-After this, the model is usable also for producing an accurate RPM profile of the voyage and for estimating the fuel consumption on a level which allows more use cases for the calculations and which gives the end users confidence that the results are reliable.
+If any reported data is available, the error due to technical performance differences can be reduced significantly within a few weeks.
+After this, the model is also usable for producing an accurate RPM profile of the voyage and for estimating the fuel consumption on a level that allows more use cases for the calculations and which gives the end users confidence that the results are reliable.

 Model improvement with automation data

-If signal data is available, the model can be tuned with similar methodology as based on noon reports.
+If signal data is available, the model can be tuned with a similar methodology as based on noon reports.
 In addition, it is possible to build a complete statistical model based on the underlying data.
-This is useful in specific studies or revealing totally new relationships which are not available in the traditional naval architectural models, such as verification of effects of rotor sails or other fuel saving devices.
+This is useful in specific studies or in revealing new relationships not available in traditional naval architectural models, such as verifying the effects of rotor sails or other fuel-saving devices.